Hey, 2016, it’s me, Andrew.

 “They love our food.
 We are a friend of so many people.”

 Your Work Matters

-If you’re reading this and you work for a nonprofit, please know this: the work you’re doing matters.
+If you’re reading this and you work for a nonprofit, please know the work you’re doing matters.
 Whether you’re saving animals, feeding children, protecting families, assisting students, or anything else: thank you for what you do.